CEMS Inbound - Applying for Keio and Information on Visa and Housing

 Certificate of Financial Support

-- The certificate must show the following expected cost of your stay, which is at least JPY 130,000 (or equivalent in local currency) per month for the period of stay.
+The amount to cover the expected cost of your stay, at least JPY 130,000(or equivalent in local currency) per month.

-Spring semester: JPY 520,000 (JPY 130,000 × 4 months)
+Term 1: JPY 650,000 (JPY 130,000 × 5 months)

-Fall semester: JPY 640,000 (JPY 130,000 × 5 months)
+JPY 520,000 (JPY 130,000 × 4 months)

-- For Family funds: The name of the family member providing support must appear on the bank document.
+b) For Supporters living abroad: The name(s) of the supporter(s) must appear on the certificate.
 IN ADDITION, a letter of support in English or Japanese signed and dated by a family member who intends to provide for your expenses.
-The letter must indicate the amount of funds to be provided, the duration of the support, and the individual's relationship to you (Sample).
+The letter must indicate the amount of funds to be provided, the duration of the support, and the individual's relationship to you (Sample)

 PDF